wazuh/wazuh-documentation/source/user-manual/kibana-app/overview.rst

 Threat detection and response
 -----------------------------

+This group contains the following subsections:

-This section presents :ref:`Vulnerabilities <vulnerability-detection>` dashboard, which helps to discover which applications in the monitored environment are affected by well-knows vulnerabilities.
+- :ref:`Vulnerabilities <vulnerability-detection>` dashboard  helps to discover which applications in the monitored environment are affected by well-knows vulnerabilities.
+- VirusTotal
+- Osquery
+- Docker listener

 Auditing and Policy monitoring
 ------------------------------

+This group contains the following subsections:

-This subsection contains :ref:`Policy monitoring <manual_policy_monitoring>` and :ref:`System auditing <auditing-whodata>` dashboards.
-The first helps to verify that the scanned systems are configured according to the user's security policies baseline.
+- :ref:`Policy monitoring <manual_policy_monitoring>` helps to verify that the scanned systems are configured according to the user's security policies baseline.
-The second provides the information from an audit of users' behavior, monitoring commands execution, and alerting on access to critical files.
+- :ref:`System auditing <auditing-whodata>` dashboard provides the information from an audit of users' behavior, monitoring commands execution, and alerting on access to critical files.
+- OpenSCAP
+- CIS-CAT

 .. thumbnail:: ../../images/kibana-app/sections/overview/wazuh-kibana-policy-monitoring.png
   :align: center